Installation¶

 There are also some variables that can be set, such as:

-LINKAGE=static ./configure # Build static libraries
+./configure LINKAGE=static # Build static libraries

-CFLAGS="-O1 -Wall" ./configure # Use other CFLAGS (overridden by --enable-debug)
+./configure CFLAGS="-O1 -Wall" INSTALLFLAGS="" # Use other CFLAGS